henriquesqs/University/Computer Graphics/OpenGL Transformations/README.md

 # OpenGL Transformations
-Apply some geometric transformations to OpenGL basic primitives
+Apply some geometric transformations on OpenGL basic primitives

 ## [1.
 Triangle Scale](https://github.com/henriquesqs/University/blob/master/Computer%20Graphics/OpenGL%20Transformations/1.TriangleScale.py)
 This code applies scale transform on a triangle.
 You just need to **use** the **left and right button of your mouse**